felipemacedo1/felipemacedo1/README.md

 I am passionate about developing disruptive solutions that leverage innovative technologies, and I enjoy working with modern tools and methodologies such as CI/CD and Agile practices.
 Throughout my career, I have worked on projects involving financial systems and anti-fraud platforms, where performance, security, and scalability were key challenges.

-Always eager to learn and improve, I am continuously expanding my knowledge, particularly in the areas of cryptography and distributed systems.
+Always eager to learn and improve, I am continuously expanding my knowledge, particularly in the areas of cloud and distributed systems.

 ## ~ Projects